-Discover and develop Bangle.js applications for context-aware physical spaces using Espruino and Bluetooth Low Energy.
+Discover and develop Bangle.js applications using Espruino, Bluetooth Low Energy and Pareto Anywhere open source IoT middleware.

 Learn how to program a Bangle.js smart watch with existing applications, or develop your own.

-A Bangle.js and, optionally, a Pareto Anywhere instance creating a context-aware space
+A Bangle.js and, optionally, a Pareto Anywhere instance to make sense of the data

 Browse to the Espruino IDE and connect using Web Bluetooth.